Replicating SwiftUI styles for custom components

 Noen av de kundene Terje har hjulpet med å lage gode mobilapplikasjoner er Politiets IT-tjenester, Norwegian, Kolonial/Oda og Møller.

 Terje brenner for produktutvikling, og er aktiv deltaker rundt diskusjoner om retning og behov for å ivareta brukerene på best mulig måte.
-Han er svært oppdatert på det som rører seg i mobilverden og har fokusert mye på SwiftUI, Combine og Android JetPack den siste tiden.
+Han er svært oppdatert på det som rører seg i mobilverden og har fokusert mye på SwiftUI, Compose og Kotlin Multiplatform den siste tiden.

 Terje er en sosial og kreativ person som drives av utfordringer og tørst for kunnskap, selv i stressende situasjoner.
 Videre er han selvstendig, men jobber godt sammen med andre.